 Educator for Amanda Hebeler School, the campus laboratory school for preschool through grade three.
 The school offered an Early Childhood teacher preparation program, served as a research site for graduate students and professors, and provided for parent education and participation.

-Numerous IB Workshops: Pedagogical Leadership, Concept-Based Learning, Teachers as Researchers, Interdisciplinary Teaching and Learning, Exhibition, Assessment, Mathematics, Action, Inquiry.
+IB Workshop Participant: Pedagogical Leadership, Concept-Based Learning, Teachers as Researchers, Interdisciplinary Teaching and Learning, Exhibition, Assessment, Mathematics, Action, Inquiry.

-North American Study Group, Loris Malaguzzi International Center, "Atelier and Languages of Materials" on learning through the arts, Reggio Emilia, Italy, April 2009.
+North American Study Group Participant, Loris Malaguzzi International Center, "Atelier and Languages of Materials" on learning through the arts, Reggio Emilia, Italy, April 2009.